Python-Nairobi/pynbo-blog/content/parametrizedUnitTestingWithPyTest.md

     assert (runOddEvenCheck(test_input)) == expected

 ```
-To run this use the command `pytest`, which executes the pytest test runner for us.
+To run this, use the command `pytest`, which executes the pytest test runner for us.
 The result for this would be a series of failing tests as we can see below.
-The beaitiful thing about this is that by implementing test parametrization, Pytest created 3 individual tests for us from our test function :smile: .
+The beautiful thing about this is that by implementing test parameterization, Pytest created 3 individual tests for us from our test function :smile: .
 ```python
 # Commandline output
 (pytest_blog) ~/D/t/p/parameterized_testing ❯❯❯ pytest                                                                                                                                                                                                                       ⏎ develop ✱ ◼